Tips for Visiting LEGOLAND Florida for Toddlers

 Thank you to LEGOLAND Florida for providing free tickets for my family to enjoy.
 All opinions are my own.

-Bring a Stroller
+Bring a Stroller to LEGOLAND Florida

 Use the Baby Care Center

-Most rides are for preschool aged children and up.
+Most rides are for preschool age children and up.
 There are a few rides that handheld infants can ride, but they have to be able to sit up on their own with good head control.
 If they are being carried, they don’t need shoes.
 However, if your little one wants to ‘walk’ onto a ride, they must have proper footwear on.
 My 11 month old LOVED the play areas sporadically around the park.
 While we passed a few that were for older children, there were several that were perfect for her age.
 I would take her to play while her sister was on a ride.

 Stay Cool at LEGOLAND Florida with a Baby

 Florida summers can be brutal!
 Make sure to pack plenty of sunscreen, hats, etc to prevent sunburn.
-Take advantage of the Air Conditioned indoor play spots, especially during the hotter parts of the day.
+Take advantage of the Air Conditioned indoor play areas, especially during the hotter parts of the day.
 My little one also loved the water park.
 She enjoyed floating with me down the lazy river, splashing in the toddler section and crawling in the shallow end of the wave pool.